-Let’s look at a quick example:
+Let’s look at a quick PMI cost example:

-0.70% of loan amount for annual mortgage insurance premium (paid monthly)
+Mortgage insurance premium: 0.70% of loan amount (paid monthly)

 If the mortgage is above 95% LTV, the annual mortgage insurance premium might increase to something like 0.90%.

 Keep in mind that PMI can also be paid upfront or by the lender instead, with the latter resulting in a higher mortgage rate as a result.

 The Homeowners Protection Act of 1998 (How to Get Rid of Mortgage Insurance)

 - HOPA offers three options to remove PMI